LalaIAm/cline-novelist/memory-bank/progress.md

    - Implemented MFA support with multiple verification methods
    - Set up protected routes for authenticated content

+4. **Database Schema Track**:
+   - Designed and implemented MongoDB models for all aspects of the novel writing platform
+   - Created relationships between models for narrative structure, characters, and plot
+   - Implemented version control system with branching capabilities
+   - Designed for AI integration with specialized fields
+   - Created comprehensive indexing strategy for performance
+   - Documented database schema with ER diagrams and detailed explanations

-The project has completed Phase 1's UI/UX design and wireframing milestone, as well as the authentication system implementation.
-The responsive wireframes, including the new writing workspace, are now in place.
-A comprehensive authentication system has been implemented with social login options, multi-factor authentication, and email verification.
-The next major focus will be on database schema design for novel-related models and technical architecture documentation.
+The project has completed Phase 1's UI/UX design, authentication system, and database schema design milestones.
+The next major focus will be on technical architecture documentation and AI integration research.

 ## Known Issues